sonar-scala/sbt-sonar/README.md

  - **sonar.sources** - default Scala source directory relative to the root of your project (usually `src/main/scala`, uses the value of `scalaSource in Compile`)
  - **sonar.tests** - default Scala tests directory relative to the root of your project (usually `src/test/scala`, uses the value of `scalaSource in Test`)
  - **sonar.scala.version** - defines the version of Scala used in your project (i.e. `scalaVersion`)
- - **sonar.scala.coverage.reportPath** - relative path to the scoverage report (e.g. `target/scala-2.12/scoverage-report/scoverage.xml`)
+ - **sonar.scala.scoverage.reportPath** - relative path to the scoverage report (e.g. `target/scala-2.12/scoverage-report/scoverage.xml`)
  - **sonar.scala.scapegoat.reportPath** - relative path to the scapegoat report (e.g. `target/scala-2.12/scapegoat-report/scapegoat.xml`)

 If you wish to add more properties to the existing config e.g. to configure your Sonar plugins or set up multi-module project, use the `++=` operator, e.g.: